WEAK STOMACH ACID AND THE RELATIONSHIP TO POOR DIGESTION, DYSBIOSIS, AND DISEASE

 - GET PERIODIC ADJUSTMENTS: Although people who have never been to a Chiropractor do not understand this point, Chiropractors and their patients do.
 There is not a day that goes by where someone does not come to get adjusted because of their heartburn.
 Nerves from the spine (HERE) control the organs, glands, and tissues of your body.
-When the vertebrae are either misaligned or not moving freely in relationship to each other, it creates subtle dysfunctions in the nerves that may or may not lead to pain, but can often trigger other seemingly unrelated symptoms.
-Heartburn is actually one of the most common of these.
+When the vertebrae are either misaligned or not moving freely in relationship to each other, it creates subtle dysfunctions in nerves that may or may not lead to pain, but can often trigger other seemingly unrelated symptoms.
+Heartburn is actually one of the more common of these.

 - CHEW YOUR FOOD COMPLETELY: Not only does this help ease the digestive process, chewing actually stimulates the production of stomach acid.

-H. PYLORI NATURALLY
+TOP TEN WAYS TO KNOCK OUT H. PYLORI NATURALLY